SUMMARY ABOUT OUR RESEARCH INTO MIRRORTWINS

 We have contact with about 20 mirrortwins.
 We interviewed 10 of them with a guestionnaire.
 We focus during this interview on three things: their mirrored physical and mental charácterístics ánd the development of identity.

-Conclusions about the physical mirrored characterístics
+Our main conclusions about the physical mirrored characterístics are:

-About the development of identity
+About the development of identity:

 Twins develop not only their individual identity but also a twin identity.
 For mirror twins, the process of personal development can be particularly complex due to their physical and mental mirroring.